david-liu/hiking/README.md

 ### Firefox

 The project will use Firefox as the driver to crawl web pages, please make sure that Firefox has been installed in your computer

+### PhantomJS

+The crawler also can run without GUI (Firefox), which means it can crawling pages in headless browser mode.

+In order to support this, you need to download webkit [PhantomJS](http://phantomjs.org/download.html), and extract it in your computer

 ### Install MongoDB